merciremi/remicodes/_drafts/refactoring-in-practice-1.md

 Each `message` stores a list of all the `highlights` made by one user. `Highlights` made by another `user` will be stored in another `message`.

-The organisation of our Kafka topic looks like this:
+The organization of our Kafka topic looks like this:

 {% highlight txt %}